starrfree/hydrogen-orbitals/README.md

 # Hydrogen Atom Orbitals

-[Hydrogen Atom Orbitals](https://hydrogen.starfree.app) is a website that allows to explore and visualize the different orbitals of the hydrogen atom.
+[hydrogen.starfree.app](https://hydrogen.starfree.app) is a website that allows to explore and visualize the different orbitals of the hydrogen atom.

 ## Quantum numbers